Frequently Asked Questions

 What is an LCD Study?

 A Local Concept Development (LCD) Study is the first phase of the Local Project Delivery Process for transportation improvements.
-During this phase a Purpose and Need Statement will be developed focusing on the need to address structural and operational deficiencies of the bridge.
-The LCD Phase also includes data collection, coordination with local municipal officials, community stakeholders, and Federal and State permitting agencies; the development of a reasonable number of sensible and practical conceptual alternatives; and the recommendation of a Preliminary Preferred Alternative (PPA).
+During this phase, a Purpose and Need Statement will be developed focusing on the need to address structural and operational deficiencies of the bridge.
+The LCD Phase also includes data collection, coordination with local municipal officials, community stakeholders, and Federal and State permitting agencies; the development of a reasonable number of sensible and practical conceptual alternatives; and the recommendation.

 What kind of a bridge is the existing Martin Luther Avenue Bridge?